Academics

 The Junior High Scholar Athlete of the Year is given to the Junior High Student with the highest GPA through the first semester of her 7th & 8th grade year.
 The athlete must have played at least two sports to be eligible for the award.

-This award is given to Juliette Conklin.
+This award is given to Finley Rand.

 • The Megan Whaley Athlete Award